Hitman007IN/LogVisualizationELK/README.md

 }

 filter {
-  #If log line contains tab character followed by 'at' then we will tag that entry as stacktrace
-  if [message] =~ "\tat" {
+  //If log line contains tab character followed by 'at' then we will tag that entry as stacktrace if [message] =~ "\tat" {
     grok {
       match => ["message", "^(\tat)"]